 Companies must reinvent themselves to not just be customer-centric -- that’s almost a cliché now.
 But rather, to be obsessed with discovering and creating new value.

 Where Did Innovation Come From?

-Flash forward a couple of centuries to the 16th and 17th century religion-laden Europe, and the word “innovation” began coming into play more frequently.
-At the time its meaning revolved around newness plus change — bad change.
+Flash forward a couple of centuries to the 16th and 17th century religion-dominated Europe, and the word “innovation” began coming into play more frequently.
+At the time, its meaning revolved around change — but bad change.
 Henry Burton, an English Puritan and royal official at the time, used the word in pamphlets denouncing church officials as innovators.

 How Does Innovation Occur?